DalyaG/PyGraphicsGui/README.md

 At the same time, it is meant to be easily expanded upon, without thinking to much on technicalities such as "where should I put this?" or "How do I write tests?" etc.

-My goal going forward is for this project to include an introduction to ModernGL, computer graphics in general, Tkinter, and the Python behind-the-scenes that allow for this integration to work.
+To support the onboarding to this complex world, I have prepared an intro talk to computer graphics - the slides can be found here, video coming soon :)

 In the meanwhile, I hope the many links below will help you develop your new skills :)